 Why don’t patients learn of these therapies from their oncologists?
 The answer is simple; there is not an hour of training with natural medicines for any of our oncologists here in North America.
 Their training is simply with surgery, radiation, chemotherapy, immunotherapies and targeted therapies.
-Natural therapies are even discouraged by North American oncologists to the detriment of patient success simply because of lack of training.
+Natural therapies are even discouraged by North American oncologists to the detriment of patient success simply because of a lack of training.
 Often, because of a lack of training a blanket statement of “There are no studies on natural medicine” is used despite hundreds of studies performed.
-German oncologists, however, have training in natural medicines and this is why, for example there are over 300 OncoTherm hyperthermia units in hospitals and medical clinics as they are used in cancer care treatments routinely.
+German oncologists, however, have training in natural medicines and this is why, for example, there are over 300 OncoTherm hyperthermia units in hospitals and medical clinics as they are used in cancer care treatments routinely.

 Colon cancer therapies by oncologists here follow a very standard course of treatment including surgery, chemotherapy and possibly radiation therapy.
 Each of these has dramatic side effects.
 Many of these surgeries lead to colostomy bags having to be used by patients.
-Chemotherpy involves FOLFIRI or FOLFOX combination therapies in which the patient wears a pump for a few days to deliver a short-acting chemo called 5-FU.
+Chemotherapy involves FOLFIRI or FOLFOX combination therapies in which the patient wears a pump for a few days to deliver a short-acting chemo called 5-FU.
 Along with this, leucovorin and either irinotecan or oxaliplatin are used.
 These chemo agents cause many side-effects including nausea, fatigue, lowered immunity and red blood cell counts, and loss of sensation in the fingers and toes.
-While these chemo agents can be helpful, short term, to reduce tumor size, they later cause tumor resistance and a powerful increase in tumor growth and spread which can lead to many deaths following chemotherpy treatment.
+While these chemo agents can be helpful, short term, to reduce tumour size, they later cause tumour resistance and a powerful increase in tumour growth and spread which can lead to many deaths following chemotherapy treatment.
 We use therapies to avoid complications due to chemotherapy for our colorectal patients and we come up with an individual plan for each of our patients to have the best success with their cancer treatments.

 You will see here the case of an advanced stage 4 colorectal cancer who remains free of disease following our naturopathic protocols alone: (Colorectal Cancer Naturopathy Case Study)